-You can use cheese in your traps; however, mice tend to prefer nuts.
+You can use cheese in your traps; however, mice prefer nuts.
 Peanut butter is a commonly used food in mouse traps.
 Don’t put too much food in your traps.
-Otherwise, the mouse may just take a small nibble and runoff, without setting the trap off.
+Otherwise, the mouse may just take a small nibble and run off without triggering the trap.

-Mice are always very cautious and on high alert, even when they are eating.
+Mice are always very cautious and on high alert, even when eating.

-You can even create your own traps using simple cardboard rolls and buckets of water.
+You can even create your traps using simple cardboard rolls and buckets of water.

-If you want to go high-tech, you could set up cameras in order to observe the movements of the mice.
+If you want to go high-tech, you could set up cameras to observe the movements of the mice.
 It will show you the areas they frequent most, allowing you to place traps in the best positions.
-It may also give you an idea of just exactly how large the problem is that you’re dealing with.
+It may also give you an idea of how large the problem you’re dealing with is.

 Finally, don’t despair.
 The main thing that will be required from you is patience.
-Solving your mouse problem can take time, but as you’ve seen, there are a number of effective ways to do so.
+Solving your mouse problem can take time, but as you’ve seen, several effective ways exist.

 And as we’ve learned, mice are smart – but not too smart!

 Are mice smart enough to avoid traps?
-Yes and no… No, they do not know these are traps, but yes, they may avoid them if the trap is new, or contains a scent from you, a dead mouse, or a predator.
+Yes and no. No, they do not know these are traps, but they may avoid them if the trap is new or contains a scent from you, a dead mouse, or a predator.

 That doesn’t mean you will not be able to catch mice with a new trap.
-It just means it may take a little while longer.
-I mentioned before in this post, patience is key when trying to catch mice.
-If you use the correct bait and place the traps in the right places then you will catch them.
+It just means it may take a bit longer.
+I mentioned before in this post patience is key when trying to catch mice.
+If you use the correct bait and place the traps in the right places, you will catch them.